 Printers are located in the Learning Commons on the second floor.
 Printing is available in black & white or colour.

-A public phone is available by the elevator outside the library opposite the entrance on the second floor.
 An in-house phone which reaches university numbers is available near the book bin on the first floor.

-Undergraduates may borrow upto 30 circulating books for 3 weeks.
+Undergraduates may borrow up to 30 circulating books for 3 weeks.